-Here, we consider the case when not all probe images or videos have a true mate in the gallery.
+Here, we consider the case when the person of interest in the probe image or video track may not have a true mate in the gallery.
 This is representative of a watch list scenario.
 The gallery (watch list) consists of 596 subjects with at least two images in the LFW database and at least one video in the YTF database.
-To evaluate performance in the open set scenario, we construct two probe sets: (i) a genuine probe set that contains images matching gallery subjects, and (ii) an impostor probe set that does not contain images matching gallery subjects.
+To evaluate performance in the open set scenario, we construct two probe sets: (i) a genuine probe set that contains faces matching gallery subjects, and (ii) an impostor probe set that does not contain faces matching gallery subjects.

-We conduct two separate experiments: (i) randomly select one LFW image per watch list subject to use as the genuine probe set and use the remaining LFW images of subjects not on the watchlist as the impostor probe set (596 gallery subjects, 596 genuine probe images, and 9, 494 impostor probe images), (ii) use one YTF video per watch list subject as the genuine probe set, and the remaining YTF videos which do not contain watch list subjects as the impostor probe set (596 gallery subjects, 596 genuine probe videos, and 2,064 impostor probe videos).
-For each of these two experiments, we evaluate the following scenarios for the gallery: (i) single image, (ii) multiple images, (iii) multiple images and videos.
+We conduct two separate experiments: (i) randomly select one LFW image per watch list subject as the genuine probe set and use the remaining LFW images of subjects not on the watchlist as the impostor probe set (596 gallery subjects, 596 genuine probe images, and 9, 494 impostor probe images), and (ii) use one YTF video per watch list subject as the genuine probe set, and the remaining YTF videos which do not contain watch list subjects as the impostor probe set (596 gallery subjects, 596 genuine probe videos, and 2,064 impostor probe videos).
+For each of these experiments, we evaluate three scenarios for the gallery: (i) single image, (ii) multiple images, and (iii) multiple images and videos.

-Open set identification can be considered a two step process: (i) decide whether or not to reject a probe image as not in the watchlist, (ii) if probe is in the watchlist, recognize the person.
-Hence the performance is evaluated based on Rank-1 detection and identification rate (DIR), which is the fraction of genuine probes matched correctly at Rank-1, and not rejected at a given threshold, and the false alarm rate (FAR) of the rejection step (i.e. the fraction of impostor probe images which are not rejected).
+Open set identification can be considered a two step process: (i) decide whether or not to reject a probe image as not in the watchlist, and (ii) if probe is in the watchlist, recognize the person.
+Hence the performance is evaluated based on (i) Rank-1 detection and identification rate (DIR), which is the fraction of genuine probes matched correctly at Rank-1, and not rejected at a given threshold, and (ii) the false alarm rate (FAR) of the rejection step (i.e. the fraction of impostor probe images which are not rejected).
 We report the DIR vs. FAR curve describing the tradeoff between true Rank-1 identifications and false alarms.